Sebastien-Raguideau/strain_resolution_practical/README.md

 ###  Before starting
 #### Installation
-STRONG is already installed on your VM, you will find the git repos at :
+STRONG is already installed on your VM, you will find the git repos at:
 `~/repos/STRONG`
 It is a clone of the one available online and installation steps are detailed [there](https://github.com/chrisquince/STRONG).